Theodor Herzl: Early life

-Theodor Herzl was born in the Dohány utca (Tabakgasse in German), a street in the Jewish quarter of Pest (now eastern part of Budapest), Kingdom of Hungary (now Hungary), to a Neolog Jewish family.
+Theodor Herzl was born on Dohány utca, or Tobacco Street (also known as Tabakgasse in German), a street in the Jewish quarter of Pest (now the eastern part of Budapest), in what was then the Kingdom of Hungary (now Hungary), to a Neolog Jewish family.
 He was the second child of Jeanette (née Diamant) and Jakob Herzl, who were German-speaking, assimilated Jews.
-Herzl stated he was of both Ashkenazi and Sephardic lineage, predominantly through his paternal line and to a lesser extent through the maternal line, but there is no evidence for the claim of Sephardic origins.
-His father's family had migrated from Zimony (today Zemun, Serbia), to Bohemia in 1739, where they were required to Germanize their family name Loebl (from Hebrew lev, 'heart') to Herzl (diminutive of Ger.
-Herz; 'little heart').
+Herzl stated he was of both Ashkenazi and Sephardic lineage, predominantly through his paternal relations, and to a lesser extent through his maternal ones, but there is no evidence to support his claims of Sephardic ancestry or family origins.
+His father's family had migrated from Zimony (today Zemun, Serbia), to Bohemia in 1739, where they were required to Germanize their family name of Loebl (from the Hebrew word lev, or 'heart') to Herzl (meaning 'little heart', a diminutive form of the German word for 'heart', Herz).

-Herzl's father Jakob (1836–1902) was a highly successful businessman.
-He had a sister, Pauline, who was a year older; she died of typhus on 7 February 1878.
-Theodor lived with his family in a house next to the Dohány Street Synagogue (formerly known as Tabakgasse Synagogue) located in Belváros, the inner city of the historical old town of Pest, in the eastern section of Budapest.
+Herzl's father Jakob was a highly successful businessman.
+He had a sister, Pauline, who was a year older than him, but she died of typhus on 7 February 1878.
+Theodor lived with his family in a house next to the Dohány Street Synagogue (formerly known as the Tabakgasse Synagogue) located in Belváros, the inner city of the historical old town of Pest, in the eastern section of Budapest.

-In his youth, Herzl aspired to follow the footsteps of Ferdinand de Lesseps, builder of the Suez Canal, but did not succeed in the sciences and instead developed a growing enthusiasm for poetry and humanities.
-This passion later developed into a successful career in journalism and a less-celebrated pursuit of playwrighting.
-According to Amos Elon, as a young man, Herzl was an ardent Germanophile who saw the Germans as the best Kulturvolk (cultured people) in Central Europe and embraced the German ideal of Bildung, whereby reading great works of literature by Goethe and Shakespeare could allow one to appreciate the beautiful things in life and thus become a morally better person (the Bildung theory tended to equate beauty with goodness).
-Herzl believed that through Bildung Hungarian Jews such as himself could shake off their "shameful Jewish characteristics" caused by long centuries of impoverishment and oppression, and become civilized Central Europeans, a true Kulturvolk along the German lines.
+In his youth, Herzl aspired to follow the footsteps of Ferdinand de Lesseps, builder of the Suez Canal, but did not excel at science, and instead developed a growing enthusiasm for poetry and the humanities.
+This passion later developed into a successful career in journalism and a less-celebrated foray into playwrighting.
+According to Amos Elon, as a young man Herzl was an ardent Germanophile, viewing the Germans as the best Kulturvolk ('cultured people') in Central Europe; he embraced the German ideal of Bildung, whereby reading great works of literature by authors and playwrights such as Goethe and Shakespeare could allow one to appreciate the beautiful things in life, which in turn would result in the building and improvement of character, intellect and morality (the Bildung theory tended to equate beauty with goodness).
+Herzl believed that through Bildung, Hungarian Jews such as himself could shake off their "shameful Jewish characteristics", which were the result of long centuries of impoverishment and oppression, and become civilized Central Europeans, a true Kulturvolk established along the German lines.

-In 1878, after Pauline's death, the Herzl family moved to Vienna, Austria-Hungary, and lived in the 9th district, Alsergrund.
+In 1878, after Pauline's death, the Herzl family moved to Vienna, then serving as the other capital of Austria-Hungary, where they lived in the 9th district, known as Alsergrund.
 At the University of Vienna, Herzl studied law.
 As a young law student, Herzl became a member of the German nationalist Burschenschaft (fraternity) Albia, which had the motto Ehre, Freiheit, Vaterland ("Honor, Freedom, Fatherland").
 He later resigned in protest at the organisation's antisemitism.